Little Athletics develops children of ALL abilities, providing a warm and inclusive environment for all young people to be their best.

 For guidelines on inclusion at centre level please click here

 Most Little Athletics State members offer Multi-Class athlete specific events the Carnivals, Regional Championships, Summer/Winter Championships and State Championships.

-Multi-Class athletes are eligible to compete in any of the able-bodied events being offered, and also have the option to compete in specific Multi-Class athlete events.
+Multi-Class athletes may be eligible to compete in any of the able-bodied events being offered, and also have the option to compete in specific Multi-Class athlete events.
 They may compete in a combination of both, but not the same event in both classes.
-Specific Multi-Class events offered are the 100m, 400m & 800m, Long Jump, Discus & Shot Put.
-All of these events are offered to specific classifications, with the exception of Long Jump and Discus which are not offered to wheelchair classified athletes.
+Specific Multi-Class events that may be offered are the 100m, 200m, 400m, 800m, 1500m, Long Jump, Discus, Shot Put, Javelin and Relays.
+All of these events are offered to specific classifications.
+For more information on events offered at Regional and State level, please contact your State Office.

 Classification for Para-Athletics:

 Athletics Australia manages the National Classification Structure for Para-athletics and partners with four National Sports Organisations in delivering classification.
 In total there are five impairment groups recognised nationally.
 All athletes that appear on the Athletics Australia Classification Masterlist are able to compete in Little Athletics, School Sport and Athletics Australia Para-athletics.